Mikel Agu: Loans

 At the start of 2015/2016 season, after making one appearance for Porto B, he went on loan to Club Brugge in the Belgian Jupiler league.
 He made just two league appearances as Brugge finished the season as league champions.

 Agu was loaned back to the Portuguese league for the 2016–17 season, which served somewhat as a breakout season for him.
 He made 27 league appearances, starting 25 times; and 34 total appearances in all competitions for Vitória de Setúbal He played a part as they made a run to the semi-final in the Taça da Liga.
 His much improved game-play ensured that he was finally recognized as a top player within his own right.
 His performances were also noticed by his country's national team, leading to a call-up in 2017.
 This decision was made that he would be recalled to the Porto first team at the end of the season.

 In August 2017, Agu joined Turkish side Bursaspor on a season-long loan deal.
 He then spent the 2018–19 campaign on loan at former side Vitória de Setúbal before leaving Porto permanently in 2019.

 Vitória de Guimarães

 On 18 July 2019, Agu signed a three-year contract with Vitória de Guimarães.
 After featuring sparingly in his first two years, he was separated from the squad ahead of the 2021–22 season, and terminated his contract on 15 January 2022.

 Fuenlabrada

 On 15 January 2022, just hours after leaving Vitória, Agu moved to Spain and signed a short-term deal with CF Fuenlabrada in Segunda División.

 Shonan Bellmare

 In September 2022, he signed with Japanese side Shonan Bellmare.
+He left in June 2023 having played once.